Floating-point arithmetic: Minimizing the effect of accuracy problems

 Although individual arithmetic operations of IEEE 754 are guaranteed accurate to within half a ULP, more complicated formulae can suffer from larger errors for a variety of reasons.
 The loss of accuracy can be substantial if a problem or its data are ill-conditioned, meaning that the correct result is hypersensitive to tiny perturbations in its data.
 However, even functions that are well-conditioned can suffer from large loss of accuracy if an algorithm numerically unstable for that data is used: apparently equivalent formulations of expressions in a programming language can differ markedly in their numerical stability.
 One approach to remove the risk of such loss of accuracy is the design and analysis of numerically stable algorithms, which is an aim of the branch of mathematics known as numerical analysis.
 Another approach that can protect against the risk of numerical instabilities is the computation of intermediate (scratch) values in an algorithm at a higher precision than the final result requires, which can remove, or reduce by orders of magnitude, such risk: IEEE 754 quadruple precision and extended precision are designed for this purpose when computing at double precision.

+exp(x - 1)

 For example, the following algorithm is a direct implementation to compute the function $f(x)= \frac{x-1}{\exp(x-1)-1}$, which is well-conditioned at $x = 1$.
 However, it can be shown to be numerically unstable and lose up to half the significant digits carried by the arithmetic when computed near 1.0.